Contact us

 Symptoms include spending a disproportionate amount of time on social media, neglecting personal and professional responsibilities, experiencing anxiety or withdrawal symptoms when unable to access social media, and a persistent desire to use social media despite awareness of its adverse effects.

-Social media addiction may be driven by the need for social approval, fear of missing out (FOMO), or the pursuit of instant gratification that social media provides.
+Social media addiction arises from the need for social approval, fear of missing out (FOMO), and the pursuit of instant gratification provided by social media.
+These factors contribute to compulsive engagement with social media platforms.
 Psychological factors, such as low self-esteem and loneliness, play significant roles, alongside the reinforcing nature of variable rewards in social media platforms.

 Treatment involves behavioral interventions, such as setting strict time limits for social media use, using apps to monitor and control usage, and therapy, particularly cognitive-behavioral therapy, to address underlying issues and change behavior patterns.
-Support groups and family therapy can also be helpful in dealing with social media addiction.
+Support groups and family therapy provide assistance in addressing social media addiction.
+Support groups foster community and shared experiences, while family therapy enhances communication and understanding among family members.

 10. Food Addiction